-Effective development of construction projects rely a great deal on strategic resource management and planning.
+Effective development of construction projects relies a great deal on strategic resource management and planning.
 Research proves that 30% of the unsuccessful projects have solely ended in disaster due to inadequacy in the aforementioned criteria.

-Construction ERP software helps managers to devise comprehensive plans for successful civil engineering of projects from the onset of project work till the outcome, and during the entire construction lifecycle.
+Construction ERP software helps managers to devise comprehensive plans for successful civil engineering of projects from the onset of project work till the outcome and during the entire construction lifecycle.

-1. Assimilation of Data
+1. Assimilation of Data:

-The benefits of ERP in construction industry include dynamic analysis of financial and operational data, which provides executives with more accurate and precisely calculated information in real-time.
+The benefits of ERP in the construction industry include dynamic analysis of financial and operational data, which provides executives with more accurate and precisely calculated information in real-time.
 By using this data effectively, companies can track simultaneous operations and report and manage deficiencies across departments in a more effective manner.

-2. Planning and Analysis
+2. Planning and Analysis:

 Improper planning within the framework of an architectural firm has led to the substandard completion of projects and the downfall of many reputed global organizations.
-Enterprises incur heavy losses in the form labor costs and loss of clientele due to untimely completion of targets.
+Enterprises incur heavy losses in the form of labor costs and loss of clientele due to untimely completion of targets.
 Delay in the delivery of projects due to a lack of planning also reflects poorly on the goodwill of an organization.

-An accurate analysis of raw materials required, effective utilization of manpower, architectural design and contract management is essential for proper channeling of resources.
-Construction ERP software can be used to make allowance for collateral expenditure and financial budgeting of the assignment.
+An accurate analysis of raw materials required, effective utilization of manpower, architectural design, and contract management is essential for proper channeling of resources.
+Construction ERP software can be used to make an allowance for collateral expenditure and financial budgeting of the assignment.
 This helps avoid unnecessary downtime and contractual complications with the client, throughout the duration of the project.

-3. Streamlining of Data
+3. Streamlining of Data: